-History has yet to reveal just how long Asia has been defining and redefining the technique in which lacquer and its byproducts are produced.
-Popularised during the dynasty periods of India and China, and lacquer ware was later perfected by the early empires of Korea and Japan.
-Gradually, lacquer-ware can perhaps be considered Asia’s most significant contribution to the world of fine art.
+It is uncertain just how long Asia has been defining and redefining the technique by which lacquer and its byproducts are produced.
+Popularised during the dynastic periods of India and China, lacquer was later perfected by the early empires of Korea and Japan.
+Lacquer-ware can arguably be considered one of Asia’s most significant contributions to the world of fine art.

-In Phu Tho province, located in the heart of Northern Vietnam, there is a tradition of harvesting lacquer which dates back more than twenty centuries.
-It is here that the early Vietnamese artisans discovered how to use the juices derived from the Rhus Succedanea Tree, a sumac of South East Asia, and how to convert the oleo-resins into a slow drying natural lacquer which can be used to protect delicate paintings and other forms of art.
+The tradition of harvesting lacquer traces its origins in Phu Tho, in the heart of Northern Vietnam, and dates back over two millennia.
+It is here that Vietnamese artisans discovered how to use the Rhus Succedanea Tree sap, a sumac of South East Asia, and how to convert the oleo-resins into a slow drying natural lacquer which can be used to protect delicate paintings and other forms of art.
 Obtaining the lacquer and crafting lacquer ware is a process that requires knowledge, patience, ingenuity and foresight.
 The final product must be pleasing to the eye and not lack in quality of design, usefulness and durability.
 A well-crafted lacquer ware product should be able to last as long as the tradition that built it.